8e7an/dotvim/NOTES.md

 `{number}o{enter text when put into insert mode}<esc>` The text 'enter text when put into insert mode' will be entered for {number} of lines.

+`mf` Mark/unmark file/directory (for moving/copying).

+`mF` Unmark marked files/directories.

+`mt` Mark target destination (folder).
+The destination will be listed in the NetRW banner.

+`mm` Move marked files to target destination (folder).

+`mc` Copy marked files to target destination (folder).

+Note that the current working directory (as indicated by `:pwd`) is reflected in NetRW.
+Use of `:cd` effects NetRW.

 ### Commands to save